Wyndham Childs: Police career

 Childs was appointed Assistant Commissioner "C" (Crime) in December 1921.
-He retired from the Army in December 1922 with the honorary rank of Major-General.
+He retired from the army in December 1922 with the honorary rank of major-general.
 While Assistant Commissioner he attempted with some success to stamp out the illegal arms trade.
-He resigned from the Metropolitan Police on 6 November 1928 over the Sir Leo Chiozza Money incident.
+He resigned from the Metropolitan Police on 6 November 1928, over the Sir Leo Chiozza Money incident.

-He was appointed Companion of the Order of St Michael and St George (CMG) in 1916, Companion of the Order of the Bath (CB) in 1918, Knight Commander of the Order of St Michael and St George (KCMG) in 1919, and Knight Commander of the Order of the British Empire (KBE) in February 1921.
+Childs was appointed Companion of the Order of St Michael and St George in 1916, Companion of the Order of the Bath in 1918, Knight Commander of the Order of St Michael and St George in 1919, and Knight Commander of the Order of the British Empire in February 1921.

-He was appointed High Sheriff of Cambridgeshire and Huntingdonshire for 1932-33 when he was living in Thriplow House, Thriplow, Cambridgeshire.
+Childs was appointed High Sheriff of Cambridgeshire and Huntingdonshire for 1932–33 when he was living in Thriplow House, Thriplow, Cambridgeshire.
 He died in the Stoke Newington district of London in 1946.
 He had married Ethel (Young) Allanson in 1925.